hipe/tmx/lib/skylab/test-support/doc/issues.md

-[#032] #open #doc-test change sytax to work with contiguous nonblank lines [#031] #open #tracking-tag while regret no longer wires test nodes for autoloading [#030] #open the doc-test recursive spec needs mock fs
+[#033] #open if you un-orphanize core.rb it presents an issue with autoloader [#032] #open #doc-test change sytax to work with contiguous nonblank lines [#031] #open #tracking-tag while regret no longer wires test nodes for autoloading [#030] #open the doc-test recursive spec needs mock fs